microsoft/Low-Code/website/blog/2023-lcf/2023-01-25/01 - Kickoff.md

 * 1️⃣ [**Sign up**](https://aka.ms/lowcode-february/devplan) for the free Power Apps Developer Plan.
 * 2️⃣ [**Enroll**](https://aka.ms/lowcode-february/challenge) in the Cloud Skills Challenge and start climbing that leaderboard!
-* 3️⃣ [**Subscribe**](https://microsoft.github.io/Low-Code/blog/rss.xml) to the blog in your favorite feed reader for updates.
+* 3️⃣ [**Save**](http://aka.ms/lowcode-february) the page to start your learning on Feb 1, and [**Subscribe**](https://microsoft.github.io/Low-Code/blog/rss.xml) to the blog in your favorite feed reader for updates.

-Ready to get started being a low-code developer, or a pro-dev supporting fusion teams and low code development?
+Ready to get started being a low-code developer, or a pro-dev supporting fusion teams and low code app development?

 🏁 **#Lets Go!**